The "Lunch Break Warrior" Protocol: Managing Triathlon Training with a 9-to-5

 Success is Consistency, Not Volume

 The "Lunch Break Warrior" wins because they never miss two days in a row.
 They use the tools available to them to bend the plan to their life—not the other way around.
+Check out our complete Olympic triathlon training plan for working adults to see this philosophy in action.

 Ready to become a Lunch Break Warrior?
 Create your flexible training plan with The Next Race and start training around your schedule, not against it.